mmlacak/crochess/docs/source/libcc/paths.rst

          next   +----+  next   +----+  next        next   +----+
     ... ------> | d0 | ------> | d1 | ------> ... ------> | dn |
                 +----+         +----+                     +----+

+First step in a complete ply is initial position of a piece; second step might be repositioning.